endurantgames/cosmiclegends/src/classes/knight.md

     You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

-Team, Together!

-:   You are a natural leader.
-    Add 2 to the Dice Pool to add to the Teamwork Pool.

 Weapons Locker

 :   You have a huge cache of conventional weapons.